 - Students will be permitted to enroll in any nursing course only twice. - Students will be permitted to enroll/repeat only two nursing courses. - Refer to SLU General Catalog for details on graduation criteria.
-SON Students MUST meet the following requirements for graduation in addition to general University requirements: - o Earn a degree GPA of 2.5. - Earn a degree GPA of 2.3 in the major. - A student must complete the sequence of the required GBIO 151, BIOL 152, ZOO 250, ZOOL 525, ZOO 251, ZOO 253 courses with a "C" or better, within 6 regular semesters, to be eligible to apply to the SON clinical coursework.
+SON Students MUST meet the following requirements for graduation in addition to general University requirements: - Earn a degree GPA of 2.5. - Earn a degree GPA of 2.3 in the major. - A student must complete the sequence of the required GBIO 151, BIOL 152, ZOO 250, ZOOL 525, ZOO 251, ZOO 253 courses with a "C" or better, within 6 regular semesters, to be eligible to apply to the SON clinical coursework.
 Students will not be considered eligible for progression to apply for nursing clinical coursework if completion of these biology/zoology courses exceeds 6 regular semesters. - A student who is in violation of progression/admission in the SON may be granted Amnesty after 4 years.
+Amnesty may also be granted if a student was previously enrolled in the nursing program without violation, but it has been greater than four years since enrollment in nursing coursework.
 The student will be required to submit a new application to progress to nursing coursework.
 The application will be processed based on the cumulative GPA of degree prerequisites in the same manner as all new applicants.
 If cumulative GPA meets selection criteria, the student will be allowed to be admitted as a new student.
-The student will be required to enroll in all nursing courses and earn a "C" or better to progress. - Admission to the School of Nursing Students with same GPA - Select the student with the least number of repeated classes. - Place two names in a hat and draw one at random.
+The student will be required to enroll in all nursing courses and earn a "C" or better to progress. - Admission to the School of Nursing Students with same GPA - Select the student with the least number of repeated classes. - o Place two names in a hat and draw one at random.